GijsWerkman/startup-investment-analysis/README.md

-This repository contains the code, data, and presentation for a group project completed as part of the MScBA in Business Analytics & Management program (February - April 2024).
+This repository contains the Python code, data, and presentation for a group project completed as part of the MScBA in Business Analytics & Management program (February - April 2024).
 The project, undertaken for the Business Analytics Applications with Python course, analyzed investment rounds and acquisitions of real startups from 1995 to 2014.
 Our goal was to develop a model to predict their total funding.

 # Project overview
 Our project was comprised of two main stages: